yaaminiv/yaaminiv.github.io/_posts/2020-12-01-December-2020-Goals.md

 **ATAC-Seq Labwork**:

 - Purchase reagents and identify samples to test cell dissociation protocols
+- Ensure protocol is easy to follow and is accessible for the lab
 - Dissociate and cryopreserve some cells

 **Gigas Labwork**: